-Other standards, interpretations and amendments to published standards effective in 2019
+Other standards, interpretations and amendments to published standards effective in 2020

-In 2019, the company adopted new standards, amendments and interpretations to existing standards that are mandatory for the Company's accounting period beginning on 1 January 2019.
-The adoption of these revisions to the requirements of IFRSs as adopted by the EU did not result in substantial changes to the company's accounting policies other than those mentioned in the succeeding notes.
-Except for the adoption of IFRS 16, the adoption of these standards did not have impact on the company's financial statements.
+In 2020, the company adopted new standards, amendments and interpretations to existing standards that are mandatory for the Company's accounting period beginning on 1 January 2020.
+The adoption of these revisions to the requirements of IFRSs as adopted by the EU did not result in substantial changes to the company's accounting policies and financial statements.